 Delicious.
 The perfect shade of pumpkin orange.
 A tall and stately fellow, this darling large crochet pumpkin rounds out my trio of pumpkin patterns, perfect for decorating your home for fall.

-When I designed the small crochet pumpkin and it’s big sister medium pumpkin with the cutie pie tendril, I always knew a 3rd, large crochet pumpkin was destined to complete the trio.
-But fall got away from me last year, it seems, and I never did get to that larger pumpkin.
+When I designed the small crochet pumpkin and its big sister medium pumpkin with the cutie pie tendril, I always knew a 3rd, large crochet pumpkin was destined to complete the trio.
+But fall got away from that first year, it seems, and I never did get to that larger pumpkin.
 Until now.
 Until THIS GUY!
-And now, finally the set is complete!
+And now, the set is complete!

 So maybe you’d like to say ‘Hello’ to fall too by crocheting up a crochet pumpkin or two or three of your own!
 I hope they brighten up your home just like they are brightening up mine!